kelsin/kapit/README.md

 represent one request each.

 The main window of kapit shows your current chain on the top, the current step's request data on the left, and the response on the right.
+You hit keybindings that help you edit various parts of your step's request.
+When your finally ready you can hit `x` to run the step and see the response.

+The real power comes from when you chain multiple requests together allowing you to follow discoverable APIs or handle authentication easily.

 ## Usage